popiol/codepipeline/terraform/lambda/README.md

-Put all your lambda functions in this folder.
+Put all lambda functions in this folder.